 Find the resources you need in research databases and other library resources with an effective search strategy.
-Learn how to make use of advanced search tools to perform targeted, accurate searches and get the results you want.
+Make effective use of advanced search tools to perform targeted, accurate searches and get the results you want.

 Find the right search terms